Sinar Sumatra

 Sinar Sumatra (Malay for "Ray of light of Sumatra") was a Malay-language newspaper published in Padang, Dutch East Indies from 1905 to around 1941 or 1942.
 It is generally considered a Peranakan Chinese publication, although it had European publishers and Minangkabau editors as well.
-During the pre-World War II period it was one of the most widely-read Malay language newspapers in Sumatra.
+During the pre-World War II period, it was one of the most widely-read Malay language newspapers in Sumatra.

 History

 Sinar Sumatra was launched in Padang, Dutch East Indies (now Indonesia) in 1905; after a few test issues in September, the first official issue came out on 4 October 1905.
 It was one of the first modern Malay-language newspapers in Sumatra, aiming to become a popular forum for discussion and education as well as news.
 Its publisher De Volharding Press was a local company owned by two Europeans, M. A. van Tijn and Y. Rongge.
 It was eight pages long and contained a mix of wire news, local news, and Chinese and Malay stories.
-It was operated by Peranakans (Chinese Indonesians); one of it founding editors was Liem Soen Hin, a journalist from Padangsidempuan who had previously edited Bintang Sumatra and Tjahaja Sumatra as well as some Batak newspapers.
+It was operated by Peranakans (Chinese Indonesians); one of its founding editors was Liem Soen Hin, a journalist from Padangsidempuan who had previously edited Bintang Sumatra and Tjahaja Sumatra as well as some Batak newspapers.
 The paper grew popular among both Chinese and native Indonesian readers.
-In August 1908 Rongge decided to return to Java and sold his shares to a group of local Chinese investors who co-owned and operated it with van Tijn from then on.
+In August 1908 Rogge decided to return to Java and sold his shares to a group of local Chinese investors who co-owned and operated it with van Tijn from then on.
 A touring British observer in 1909 described the paper as "in opposition to the government" which may indicate that it followed the path of Medan Prijaji and other Malay papers of the time which embodied a European-style critical press for the first time.